GerlachSnezka/amateurs-ctf/2024/jail/pyquinejailgolf.md

 ---
 title: "pyquinejailgolf"
-description: "What about a quine?
+description: "What about a quine?"

-`nc chal.amt.rs 1818`
-"
 points: 430
 solves: 19
 author: nobody